cricketclub/gridspace-stanford-harper-valley/README.md

 ```
 ### Field Descriptions
 - agent:
-  - arrival_time_ms: Unix timestamp for when the agent called in to Gridspace Mixer
+  - arrival_time_ms: Unix timestamp for when the agent called in to Gridspace Mixer.
-  - hangup_time_ms: Unix timestamp for when the agent hung up
+  - hangup_time_ms: Unix timestamp for when the agent hung up.
-  - metadata: Metadata provided to the agent by Gridspace Mixer during the conversation
+  - metadata: Metadata provided to the agent by Gridspace Mixer during the conversation.
   - responses: List of responses submitted by the agent during the conversation each with the following keys:
-    - submit_time_ms: Unix timestamp for when the data was submitted
+    - submit_time_ms: Unix timestamp for when the data was submitted.
     - data: Data submitted by the agent.
-Will include task_type and possibly other details
+Will include task_type and possibly other task details.
-  - speaker_id: Speaker ID for the agent
+  - speaker_id: Speaker ID for the agent.
   - survey_response:
-    - submit_time_ms: Unix timestamp for when the agent submitted the survey
+    - submit_time_ms: Unix timestamp for when the agent submitted the survey.
-    - data: Data submitted during the agent's survey.
-Will be blank if no survey was submitted
+    - data: Data from the agent's survey.
+Will be blank if no survey was submitted.
 - caller:
-  - arrival_time_ms: Unix timestamp for when the caller called in to Gridspace Mixer
+  - arrival_time_ms: Unix timestamp for when the caller called in to Gridspace Mixer.
-  - hangup_time_ms: Unix timestamp for when the caller hung up
+  - hangup_time_ms: Unix timestamp for when the caller hung up.
-  - metadata: Metadata provided to the caller by Gridspace Mixer during the conversation
+  - metadata: Metadata provided to the caller by Gridspace Mixer during the conversation.
   - responses: List of responses submitted by the caller during the conversation.
-This indicates when the Caller thought the agent had completed their task
+This indicates when the Caller thought the agent had completed their task.
-  - speaker_id: Speaker ID for the caller
+  - speaker_id: Speaker ID for the caller.
   - survey_response:
-    - submit_time_ms: Unix timestamp for when the caller submitted the survey
+    - submit_time_ms: Unix timestamp for when the caller submitted the survey.
-    - data: Data submitted during the caller's survey.
-Will be blank if no survey was submitted
+    - data: Data from the caller's survey.
+Will be blank if no survey was submitted.
-- end_time_ms: Unix timestamp for when the conversation ended
+- end_time_ms: Unix timestamp for when the conversation ended.
-- sid: Identifier for the conversation
+- sid: Identifier for the conversation.
-- start_time_ms: Unix timestamp for when the conversation started
+- start_time_ms: Unix timestamp for when the conversation started.
-- labels: Labels assigned by the transcriptionists for the following categories
+- labels: Labels assigned by the transcriptionists for the following categories.
-  - lhvb_script: How well the caller's stuck to the provided script
+  - lhvb_script: How well the caller's stuck to the provided script.
-  - caller_mos: How well could the caller be understood
+  - caller_mos: How well could the caller be understood.
-  - agent_mos: How well could the agent be understood
+  - agent_mos: How well could the agent be understood.
 - session: Which session this conversation was a part of.
 There were three Sessions in total.
 - tasks: Indicates which task was assigned to the caller.

 Here is a list of the possible tasks that were assigned:
+- replace card
+- transfer money
+- check balance
+- order checks
+- pay bill
+- reset password
+- schedule appointment
 - get branch hours
-- ...